SharonLutz/powerMRMA/README.md

 ```

 #### Output
-For this example analysis we get the following matrix of the power of each method to detect an indirect effect, and corresponding plot:
+For this example analysis, we get the following matrix of the power of each method to detect an indirect effect, and corresponding plot:

 ```
      MR.Classical MR.Egger MR.IVW MR.Median MA.Imai MA.4Way